Popcore/verisart/README.md

 docker build --tag verisart . && docker run --rm -d --name verisart_app -p 9091:9091 verisart latest
 ```

-The above will generate a docker image and container available at http://0.0.0.0:9091
+This commands will generate a docker image and start a container available at http://0.0.0.0:9091

 ## Quick Start
-To quickly see and test how the app works and what functionalities it exposes follow the steps below.
+The examples below can be followed to quickly see and test how the app works and what functionalities it exposes.
-For simplicity the examples use `curl`, but the same result can be achieved using similar tools.
+For simplicity the code samples use `curl` for issuing HTTP requests, but the same result can be achieved using similar tools.

 0 - Ensure the application is up and running.

-1- The first thing to do in order to consume the API is to generate users.
+1- The first thing to do in order to consume the API is to generate users
 ```
 # user 1
 curl -X POST -d '{"email": "user1@email.com", "name": "joe"}' http://0.0.0.0:9091/users